Noisy intermediate-scale quantum simulation of the one-dimensional wave equation: Methods

 The state preparation circuit maps the product state $\ket{0}^{\otimes n+1}$ to the normalized state $\ket{\Phi(x_j,0)} \propto (\psi(x_j,0),\phi(x_j,0))^T$.
 Here, we assume $\psi(x,0)$ is a Ricker wavelet~\cite{ricker1953form} and w.l.o.g. set the initial velocity $\phi(x_j,0)=0\;\forall j$.
 This waveform is commonly used as a benchmark for wave equation solvers~\cite{wang2015generalized} and has the form

-We set $\mu = 0.5$, $\sigma = 0.1$ and $x \ \in \ [0,1)$ and use a parameterised quantum circuit (PQC) with a brickwall structure to prepare the state.
+We set $\mu = 0.5$, $\Sigma = 0.1$ and $x \ \in \ [0,1)$ and use a parameterized quantum circuit (PQC) with a brickwall structure to prepare the state.
 For further details on the PQC used for state preparation, see Appendix~\ref{app:PQC}.